 City Colleges of Chicago is a non-attendance taking institution.
 For program or course specific attendance policies, refer to the instructor's syllabus.
 The Instructor has the right to establish his/her own attendance policy for a course.
-It is the student's responsibility to officially withdraw from classes (see <a href="https://www.withdraw.gov/withdra
+It is the student's responsibility to officially withdraw from classes (see WTH - Class Drop-or Withdrawal).
+Failure to withdraw may result in mandatory payment of tuition/charges and/or a failing grade.
+Colleges reserve the right to administratively withdraw a student from classes for non-attendance.